Sri Vyasaraja pratista Hanuman

 Guru Sri Rahavendra Entering Brindavan

 On the day chosen (Virodhikruth Samvatsara Shravana krishna paksha dwitiya - 1671 A.D.), thousands of people had congregated in Manchale (Sri Mantralaya) to see this rare event of a person entering a Brindavan alive.
-Guru Sri Rahavendra first performed his daily pooja to the Moola Rama and then addressed his disciples.
+Guru Sri Raghavendra first performed his daily pooja to the Moola Rama and then addressed his disciples.

 Today live in Brindavan

-An incident that has happened just after Guru entered the Brindavan is proof of his presence.
+An incident that happened just after Guru entered the Brindavan is proof of his presence.
 Sri Appanacharya a beloved disciple who composed many poems was struck on the other bank of the Tungabhadra River and could not attend the ceremony.
 He came running singing in praise of his Guru only to see that the last covering slab in place.
 The poem he was reciting could not be completed by him on seeing that.
-But a golden voice from inside the Brindavan said that "sakshi haya stotra hi" (meaning that Lord Hayagriva is the witness to the statements made by Appanacharya in his stotra, and that He would make them all come true).
+But a golden voice from inside the Brindavan said "sakshi haya stotra hi" (meaning that Lord Hayagriva is the witness to the statements made by Appanacharya in his stotra and that He would make them all come true).
 Even today, anybody reciting this stotra with full faith and devotion gets all the grace of Guru Raghavendra.

 Bichale